ervc/partrace/README.md

 [x] Change coordinates to be cartesian

-[] Check cartesian velocity calculation.
-Edges vs centers?
+[] Interpolation of data outputs for cartesian grid

 [] change particle to readin from mesh